ucb-sts/sts/README.md

 ### Running

-Take sts for a test drive with:
+Take STS for a test drive with:

 ```
 $ ./simulator.py